marklogic/kafka-marklogic-connector/README.md

 transform as described above.
 Please see the DHF documentation for information on how to configure the DHF REST transform for running an ingestion step.

+**Warning** - as of the MarkLogic Kafka 1.7.0 release, this feature may not work on certain versions of Confluent Platform due to dependency conflicts.
+Testing has verified that this feature works on the latest Apache Kafka 2.8.x release and the latest Apache Kafka 3.3.x release.

 ### Writing data via custom code (Bulk Data Services)